sandeep194920/CodingPractice/32-[ui]-job-board/README.md

 - How to properly handle duplicate results caused by react strict mode?
 Why the duplicates are caused even after updating the state conditionally by checking if `isMounted.current === true`?

 - What is isMounted and why we need to use that?
+[Strongly recommend reading this claude chat first to know the flow](https://claude.ai/share/c01447f3-dce9-4259-a62c-641cd60276d3).
+This is when I was revising this problem second time.
+So I exactly spotted the error.

 ---